JitendraCodeAny/SOLID-DesignPrinciples-Java-UseCases/README.md

 ### Description

-SOLID design principles are a set of five principles that helps to write code that is easy to read and understand and test, maintainable and flexible
+SOLID design principles are a set of five principles that helps to write code that is easy to read and understand and test, maintainable and flexible code

 Increase Productivity in Software Development